yanfj/SwiftTheme/README.md

 ## Installation

-> *Swift code is built as dynamic framework by CocoaPods, Carthage and the project itself, so dynamic frameworks works on iOS8+*
+> *Swift code is built as dynamic framework by CocoaPods, Carthage and the project itself, while dynamic frameworks works on iOS8+*
 >
 > **If you want it work on iOS7, you should copy the source files into you project**